-In 2010, Gladys and Loice faced a terrible choice: admit that their father had abused them and let him be arrested, or stay silent.
+Gladys and Loice faced a terrible choice: admit that their father abused them and allow his arrest, or stay silent.
 They chose to speak.
 Instead of support, they received threats from their family.

-Their mother had left them in 2008, separating from their father to escape his abuse.
-Sadly, Gladys and Loice, along with their brother, had remained with their father, who molested both girls.
-In 2010, the Kitale, Kenya children’s department learned of the abuse and questioned the girls.
+Their mother had left them two years prior, in 2008, separating from their father and escaping his abuse.
+Sadly, Gladys and Loice, along with their brother, remained with their father, who molested both girls.
+The Kitale, Kenya children’s department learned of the abuse in 2010 and questioned the girls.

-Rejected by their families for speaking out, Gladys and Loice were brought to Horizon’s Baba Nyumbani Micro Community in October 2010.
-They were so traumatized by their father’s abuse that they found it difficult even to talk to men on the compound.
-It took great patience and many counseling sessions to help them heal from their emotional wounds and begin to trust the adults in their lives.
+Rejected by their families for speaking out, Horizon staff brought Gladys and Loice to Baba Nyumbani in October, 2010.
+Their father’s abuse traumatized the girls so much, they found it difficult to even talk to men in the community.
+It took great patience and many counseling sessions to help them heal from their emotional wounds and begin trusting the adults in their lives.

-Today, Gladys and Loice are living out the true meaning of Baba Nyumbani, which is Swahili for “Father is Home.”
+Today, Gladys and Loice are living out Baba Nyumbani’s namesake: “Father is Home” in Swahili.
 They have experienced what it means to be cared for and cherished as part of a loving family, and have learned to extend that love to others by sharing their story freely.

-Loice has become a leader within the children’s home, and both of the girls have become outgoing, making friends easily.
-Both girls work hard in school in pursuit of their ambitious goals.
-Loice wants to be a lawyer, while Gladys wants to be an accountant.
+Loice is a leader within the children’s home, and both girls are outgoing, making friends easily.
+They work hard in school, pursuing their ambitious goals: Loice wants to be a lawyer, while Gladys wants to be an accountant.